 Founder and President, Alicia Jean Demetropolis

 In 2017, Alicia Jean Demetropolis spent three months traveling in the Kathmandu area, assisting a local NGO with assessing elder care facilities and rewriting their volunteer program.
 She took food and water to the homeless seniors and youths living in the streets, and also trained local medical professionals and EMTs in the use of gait belts.
 Her book, Drowning in Now: A Search for God and Humanity at the Top of the World, is an account of her spiritual journey and the story of how The Global Humanity Initiative was started.
-Fifteen percent of the proceeds from the sale of Drowning in Now go to The Global Humanity Initiative, benefiting impoverished children and elders around the world.
+Fifteen percent of the proceeds from the sale of Drowning in Now go to The Global Humanity Initiative, benefiting impoverished elders around the world.

 Prior to this work, Alicia spent 30 years in the global corporate world.
 She holds a BA in English Language and Literature, and an MS in International Business and Finance.

 Alicia lives on the Olympic Peninsula with her husband, Doc.
 Their life is filled with rescuing older, special-needs dogs, and giving them their best life for the remainder of their years.